 - Understand the value of keywords.
-These are the words and phrases that people type into search engines such as Google or Yahoo! to find the information they require.
+These are the words and phrases that people type into search engines such as Google to find the information they require.

 - Choose the right keywords and use them correctly.
 This is a major element of search engine optimisation (SEO) and can ensure your website is listed prominently in relevant searches so potential customers can find you.
 Find a free guide to SEO on the SEOmoz website.

 - Consider the sector you operate in, your products or services, any brand names you use, your location, and what is unique to your business - then come up with relevant short descriptive phrases.

 - Identify your competitors' keywords.
 By using these yourself you may be able to redirect some of their web traffic towards you.
 There are services, such as Keyword Spy, which can help you do this.

 - Use a keyword suggestion tool.
 For example, Google provides a free service to find variations on the keywords you have come up with, as well as useful statistics related to the use of these keywords.

 - The number of keywords you use will depend on the size of your business but there really is no limit.
 Don't forget to include common mis-spellings.

 - Embed keywords into your website.
 They need to be embedded into the title tag of each page, the page headings and sub-headings, and the metadata (snippets of code that users don't see but which search engines analyse).
 Importantly, they should also be embedded into the content of your pages, and the higher up the better.